mibs510/DigitalVAR/README.md

-/home/user/.config/xfce4/xfconf/xfce-perchannel-xml upon each boot as seen in [rc.local](server/rc.local) Both are responsible of providing modified default settings to our needs for the ability of (a) to click on a USB mass storage device and automatically mount it, and (b) to set Thunar default view as detailed list.
+/home/user/.config/xfce4/xfconf/xfce-perchannel-xml upon each boot as seen in [rc.local](server/rc.local) Both are responsible of providing modified default settings to our needs for the ability of (a) to click on a USB mass storage device and automatically mount it, and (b) to set Thunar's default view as 'detailed list'.

 ### Kernel
 We used Clonezilla SE stable release (2.5.1-16) as the base image for